chiral-data/rust-canonical-numbering/src/ext/molecule/tests/krotko.md

 ## Comparison by examples

-I have made an experiment on the examples from this paper by using our approach.
+I have made an experiment on some examples from this paper by using our approach.

 ### C12C3C1C3C1C3C2C13
 This is the example of figure 2.
 Our approach gives the right answer of 2 symmetrical classes with no specific atom invariant needed.